 - Cotton Fellowship

 - Robert M. Sand '50 Internship Fund

 Multiple awards are given as a part of each Fellowship.
 It is also possible that additional Fellowships may be added to the process depending on time of the donation.
 Students submit one application per experience to appropriate category to be considered for all available Fellowships in that year.

 Application Tracks and How to Apply

 Which Fellowship application is right for you?
 Read below to learn more about the two application options to decide which your experience aligns best with.
-You can always meet with a Career Advisor to further discuss your ideas and seek recommendation on which application would be best to use.
+You can always meet with the Office of Career Services to further discuss your ideas and seek recommendation on which application would be best to use.
 Examples of previously funded experiences can be found after the application timeline below.

-The internship application is used to provide an hourly payment for students wishing to complete an unpaid internship in collaboration with a host organization.
-Students work directly with host sites to determine when the internship will be completed and what will be done during that time frame.
+The internship application provides a stipend (hourly payment) for students wishing to complete an unpaid internship in collaboration with a host organization.
+Students work directly with host sites to determine when the internship will be completed and what will be done.

-The Independent Exploration application is used to supply financial assistance for students looking to create or complete an independent or group project.
+The Independent Exploration application supplies financial assistance for students looking to create or complete an independent or group project.
 This application is broad by nature to encompass entrepreneurial endeavors, multi-disciplinary group competitions, professional development workshops, student experiences that are not internships, and more.

-Complete the ESF Career Fellowships Independent Exploration Application and submit along with one letter of support from a Faculty Member/Mentor,).
-Letters of support can be sent via e-mail to email@example.com or delivered to the Office of Career Services (105 Bray Hall).
+Complete the Career Fellowships Independent Exploration Application and submit with one letter of support from a Faculty Member/Mentor,).
+Letters of support can be sent directly via e-mail to email@example.com or delivered to the Office of Career Services (105 Bray Hall).